 The Group has entered into various long-term construction contracts such as contracts to build cranes in the Machinery business, and provision of services, and principally estimates the work progress towards satisfaction of the performance obligation and recognizes revenue over a certain period of time based on this work progress.
 The work progress is measured for each contract based on the proportion of construction cost incurred by the balance sheet date to the estimated total construction cost.
-Consideration for these performance obligations is received in stages during the contract period based on payment terms under the contract with the customer, separately from satisfaction of the performance obligations are satisfied.
+Consideration for these performance obligations is received in stages during the contract period based on payment terms under the contract with the customer, separately from satisfaction of the performance obligations in normal cases, and the remaining amount is received after a certain period of time from the time when all the performance obligations are satisfied.
 The consideration does not contain any significant financial component.